Hail: Climatology

 Hail occurs most frequently within continental interiors at mid-latitudes and is less common in the tropics, despite a much higher frequency of thunderstorms than in the mid-latitudes.
 Hail is also much more common along mountain ranges because mountains force horizontal winds upwards (known as orographic lifting), thereby intensifying the updrafts within thunderstorms and making hail more likely.
 The higher elevations also result in there being less time available for hail to melt before reaching the ground.
 One of the more common regions for large hail is across mountainous northern India, which reported one of the highest hail-related death tolls on record in 1888.
 China also experiences significant hailstorms.
 Central Europe and southern Australia also experience a lot of hailstorms.
-Regions where hailstorms frequently occur are southern and western Germany, northern and eastern France, and southern and eastern Benelux.
+Regions where hailstorms frequently occur are southern and western Germany, northern and eastern France, southern and eastern Benelux, and northern Italy.
 In southeastern Europe, Croatia and Serbia experience frequent occurrences of hail.
+Some mediterranean countries register the maximum frequency of hail during the Fall season.

 In North America, hail is most common in the area where Colorado, Nebraska, and Wyoming meet, known as "Hail Alley".
 Hail in this region occurs between the months of March and October during the afternoon and evening hours, with the bulk of the occurrences from May through September.
 Cheyenne, Wyoming is North America's most hail-prone city with an average of nine to ten hailstorms per season.
 To the north of this area and also just downwind of the Rocky Mountains is the Hailstorm Alley region of Alberta, which also experiences an increased incidence of significant hail events.

+Hailstorms are also common in several regions of South America, particularly in the temperate latitudes.
+The central region of Argentina, extending from the Mendoza region eastward towards Córdoba, experiences some of the most frequent hailstorms in the world, with 10–30 storms per year on average.
+The Patagonia region of southern Argentina also sees frequent hailstorms, though this may be partially due to graupel (small hail) being counted as hail in this colder region.
+The triple border region between the Brazilian states of Paraná, Santa Catarina, and Argentina, in southern Brazil is another area known for damaging hailstorms.
+Hailstorms are also common in parts of Paraguay, Uruguay, and Bolivia that border the high-frequency hail regions of northern Argentina.
+The high frequency of hailstorms in these areas of South America is attributed to the region's orographic forcing of convection, combined with moisture transport from the Amazon and instability created by temperature contrasts between the surface and upper atmosphere.
+In Colombia, the cities of Bogotá and Medellín also see frequent hailstorms due to their high elevation.
+Southern Chile also sees persistent hail from mid April through October.